 Texas Unemployment Resources

-In regular conditions, i.e. when there is work available in the state, unemployment compensation extension programs are not available.
-Thus, during this time, no unemployed individual is entitled to any kind of extended benefits after their regular benefit period has passed, unless an emergency program is activated in the meantime.
-For example, in Texas, the last such emergency program was active in 2013.
-It was known as the Emergency Unemployment Compensation (EUC) Program.
+When there is work available in the state, unemployment compensation extension programs are not available.
+Thus, during this time, no unemployed individual is entitled to any kind of extended benefits after their regular benefit period has passed.